Cyber Defense Concentration

 For M.S. in Information Security (MSIS)

 Following guidelines from the U.S. National Security Agency, the Cyber Defense Concentration is intended to provide MSIS students with a structured pathway to a focused set of skills that are highly relevant to careers in cybersecurity.

-Through INI, Carnegie Mellon University is designated as a National Center of Academic Excellence in Information Assurance/Cyber Defense Education (CAE-IA/CD).
+Through INI's MSIS program, Carnegie Mellon University is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD).